-Advanced email encryption requires a certificate from a third-party CA that is trusted by the email hybrid service.
+Forcepoint Email Encryption requires a certificate from a third-party CA that is trusted by the email hybrid service.
 See Generating encryption keys and a CSR for information about obtaining a certificate.
-After you have generated a CSR, follow the third-party CA acquisition procedures for the certificate you want to purchase.
+After you have generated a CSR, follow the third-party CA acquisition procedures for the certificate to purchase.

-Use a certificate from one of the following trusted CAs for advanced email encryption:
+Use a certificate from one of the following trusted CAs for Forcepoint Email Encryption: